Notargets/gocfd/documentation/kernel_program_design.md

 ## Overview

 The KernelProgram system provides a high-level abstraction for generating and executing GPU/accelerator kernels for Discontinuous Galerkin (DG) methods using a **partition-parallel execution model**.
-The system divides large meshes into partitions that execute simultaneously on parallel hardware, with each partition processing its elements independently.
+The system divides large meshes into partitions that execute simultaneously on parallel hardware within a shared memory architecture.
 A key innovation is the integration of the **M buffer** concept for efficient face data processing and inter-partition communication.

 ## Core Design Principles